How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

 Last Words

-So this was the simplest guide on how you can copy, rename, and move files in a Linux environment.
-I have used easy day-to-day words for examples to clear out the concept for you and showed the workings of all basic commands including cp and mv.
+So, this was the simplest guide on copying, renaming, and moving files in a Linux environment.
+I have used easy day-to-day words as examples to clear out the concept for you and showed the workings of all basic commands, including cp and mv.